UkuNano/Python-mesh-from-heightmap-generation/README.md

 Inside the script are configuration variables.
 Further instructions are there.

 With this script you can make 3D terrain for games.
-You can view resulting mesh in 3D mesh editor like Blender for example.
+You can view resulting mesh in 3D mesh editor like Blender.